 There are variations on wood, which essentially have the same situation.
 It is possible to burn kernels of corn in a stove, or corn cobs, or even dried supplies of nearly any organic material.
 This Biomass is essentially also nearly all cellulose in composition, and therefore has roughly the same energy content as wood has.

-You might note the links below where we have recently discovered that it is not actually necessary to "burn" organic materials to produce heat.
-An advanced version of the long-known composting process can allow bacteria to decompose those same materials, producing the same heat that burning/combustion does, and resulting in the very same water vapor and carbon dioxide as end products.
-This method seems to have some advantages over combustion processes, but still uses "fuel" source materials that have a good deal of chemical energy in compact space.
+This method seems to have some advantages over combustion processes, such as extremely high efficiency, but still uses "fuel" source materials that have a good deal of chemical energy in compact space.
 In fact, even other organic materials, such as used motor oil and used automotive tires and food scraps work just as well as the source of energy.
 This is discussed below, near the end of this presentation.

 First, yes, Ethanol actually has most of the benefits that are attributed to it.
 The most significant disadvantage regarding actual vehicles is that Ethanol has long been known to melt/destroy rubber seals like O-rings in automotive fuel systems.
 So nearly all older vehicles cannot use Ethanol or even the standard modern gasoline which contains maybe 10% Ethanol, without having damage.